sinseman44/koolnova-BMS-Integration/README.md

 **koolnova-BMS-Integration** is an integration of koolnova system into Home Assistant using BMS (Building Management System) and Modbus RTU (RS485) protocol.

+> [!WARNING]
+> Koolnova has released version 2.0 of its system, and therefore of its communication method (Modbus Register table) with it.
+Currently, only version 1.0 is functional.

 ## Building Management System (BMS)

 With BMS, owners can monitor and manage systems, such as air conditioning, heating, ventilation, lighting or energy supply systems.